sigilante/curriculum/hsl-2023.3/hsl7.md

 2. Reduce.
 The Reduce operation applies a function as a sequence of pairwise operations to each item, resulting in one summary value.
 The standard library arms that accomplish this are [`++roll`](https://developers.urbit.org/reference/hoon/stdlib/2b#roll) and [`++reel`](https://developers.urbit.org/reference/hoon/stdlib/2b#reel) for a `list`, [`++rep:in`](https://developers.urbit.org/reference/hoon/stdlib/2h#repin) for a `set`, and [`++rep:by`](https://developers.urbit.org/reference/hoon/stdlib/2i#repby) for a `map`.

 3. Filter.
 The Filter operation applies a true/false function to each member of a collection, resulting in some number of items equal to or fewer than the size of the original set.
 In Hoon, the library arms that carry this out include [`++skim`](https://developers.urbit.org/reference/hoon/stdlib/2b#skim), [`++skid`](https://developers.urbit.org/reference/hoon/stdlib/2b#skid), [`++murn`](https://developers.urbit.org/reference/hoon/stdlib/2b#murn) for a `list`, and [`++rib:by`](https://developers.urbit.org/reference/hoon/stdlib/2i#ribby) for a `map`.

-##  Tying Things Together:  App Preview

-Given that Hoon is a pure functional programming language (albeit with runtime hints, `~` sig runes), how can we make stateful applications?

-TODO